-Many women use the physical ovulation symptoms their body displays to predict when they are most fertile.
-In some cases those ovulation symptoms are used to increase the chance of conception while in other cases females use ovulation symptoms to prevent pregnancy.
-The most common physical ovulation symptoms are probably ones you notice, but don’t necessarily correlate with ovulation.
+Many women look for ovulation symptoms to predict when they are most fertile either to try to get pregnant or to prevent pregnancy.
+Did you know that the most common physical ovulation symptoms are probably ones you notice, and don’t necessarily correlate with ovulation?

 For women who want to take complete control of their fertility, physical ovulation symptoms include physical changes to the cervix.
 Women can insert one clean finger into the vagina and press on the cervix.
 When the female body is not ovulating, the cervix will feel tight and slightly hard – think the end of your nose.
 During ovulation, the cervix softens and even moves a little higher.

-Women have the ability to control fertility and conception if they learn to recognize the physical ovulation symptoms the body displays each month.
-In addition to these three physical ovulation symptoms women may also noticing cramping, increase in basal metabolic temperature and spotting when the body is preparing to move into the most fertile time of the month.
-If a woman wants to conceive, these physical ovulation symptoms will help gauge when best to have unprotected intercourse.
+In addition to these three physical ovulation symptoms, women may also notice cramping, increase in basal metabolic temperature and spotting when the body is preparing to move into the most fertile time of the month.
+If a woman wants to conceive, these physical ovulation symptoms can help gauge when best to conceive.